 1.He’s very young and inexperienced so he’s probably a bad doctor or

-2.He’s very young so he must be very smart if he’s already a doctor who’s given these patient responsibilities and literally making life or death decisions on a regular basis.
+2.He’s very young so he must be very smart if he’s already a doctor who’s give

 It’s kind of up to the individual to sell himself as #2.
 When a patient sees a kid who could be an extra on Dawson’s Creek if you gave him a Jansport backpack and a pair of Skechers instead sporting a white coat there are already 2 strikes against you.
 That being said, it does help to wear nice ties and an expensive watch.